mplorentz/mplorentz.github.com/_posts/2025-12-29-horcrux-end-of-year-update.md

 # Overview

 I am just completing my first quarter of work on Horcrux, the best way to back up sensitive data to friends and family.
+This project was called Keydex for most of the first quarter, but I renamed it Horcrux about a month ago.
 To refresh your memory, this is a cross-platform mobile app that uses Shamir's Secret Sharing algorithm to split sensitive data into shares, then uses Nostr to backup those shares to trusted "stewards".
 This creates a secure backup where no computer or person has a full copy of the data, and restoring is only possible by consent of the stewards.

 I'm pretty happy overall with the state of the app after 3 months.
 The app has basic versions of all the main features I wanted to implement, and I have been testing it in a private beta with several early adopters which gives me confidence that it will meet their needs.
 The app is far from done or perfect, and I have cut many features that I wanted, but having a complex cryptography app that's almost consumer-ready after 3 months is something I am very satisfied with.